alvarodelvalle/jubilant-octo-chainsaw/README.rst

     * - Argument
       - Description
     * - zip
-      - US Zip code or ISO 3166-1 Alpha-2 formatted country code.
+      - US Zip code with or without ISO 3166-1 Alpha-2 formatted country code.
     * - units
       - Unit of measure for temperature.
 Will be one of :code:`celsius`, :code:`farenheit`, or :code:`kelvin`.
-OR, you may abbreviate units as :code:`C`, :code:`F`, or :code:`K`.
+OR, you may abbreviate units as :code:`c`, :code:`f`, or :code:`k` (upper or lower should be able to be submitted).

   The returned JSON blob must include the following fields, though additional fields may be returned: